beejjorgensen/bgnet/src/bgnet.md

 The function `inet_ntoa()` converts a network address in a `struct in_addr` to a dots-and-numbers format string.
-The "n" in "ntoa" stands for network, and the "a" stands for ASCII for historical reasons (so it's "Network To ASCII"—the "toa" suffix has an analogous friend in the C library called `atoi()` which converts an ASCII string to an integer.)
+The "n" in "ntoa" stands for network, and the "a" stands for ASCII for historical reasons (so it's "Network To ASCII"---the "toa" suffix has an analogous friend in the C library called `atoi()` which converts an ASCII string to an integer.)